-When $\overline{RAS}$ is low and both $\overline{CAS}$ and $\overline{WE}$ are high at the positive edge of the clock, a $\overline{RAS}$ cycle starts.
+When \overline{RAS} is low and both \overline{CAS} and \overline{WE} are high at the positive edge of the clock, a \overline{RAS} cycle starts.
 According to address data, a word line of the selected bank is activated and all of sense amplifiers associated to the wordline are set.
-A $\overline{CAS}$ cycle is triggered by setting $\overline{RAS}$ high and $\overline{CAS}$ low at a clock timing after a necessary delay, $t{RCD}$ , from the $\overline{RAS}$ timing. $\overline{WE}$ is used to define either a read ( $\overline{WE} = H$ ) or a write ( $\overline{WE} = L$ ) at this stage.
+A \overline{CAS} cycle is triggered by setting \overline{RAS} high and \overline{CAS} low at a clock timing after a necessary delay, t{RCD} , from the \overline{RAS} timing. \overline{WE} is used to define either a read ($\overline{WE} = H$) or a write ($\overline{WE} = L$) at this stage.

 SDRAM provides a wide variety of fast access modes.
-In a single $\overline{\text{CAS}}$ cycle, serial data read or write operations are allowed at up to a 166 MHz data rate.
-The numbers of serial data bits are the burst length programmed at the mode set operation, i.e., one of 1, 2, 4 and 8 and full page.
+In a single $\overline{\text{CAS}}$ cycle, serial data read or write operations are allowed at up to a 133 MHz data rate.
+The numbers of serial data bits are the burst length programmed at the mode set operation, i.e., one of 1, 2, 4, 8 and full page, where full page is an optional feature on this device.
 Column addresses are segmented by the burst length and serial data accesses are done within this boundary.
 The first column address to be accessed is supplied at the $\overline{\text{CAS}}$ timing and the subsequent addresses are generated automatically by the programmed burst length and its sequence.
 For example, in a burst length of 8 with interleave sequence, if the first address is '2', then the rest of the burst sequence is 3, 0, 1, 6, 7, 4, and 5.

-Full Page burst operation is only possible using the sequential burst type and page length is a function of the I/O organisation and column addressing.
-Full page burst operation does not self terminate once the burst length has been reached.
-In other words, unlike burst length of 2, 4 and 8, full page burst continues until it is terminated using another command.
+Full page burst operation is only possible using sequential burst type and page length is a function of the I/O organisation and column addressing.
+Full page burst operation do nor self terminate once the burst length has been reached.
+In other words, unlike burst length of 2, 4 or 8, full page burst continues until it is terminated using other commands.
+Full page operation is an optional feature on this device, which is built in by design, but not tested on every component.

-Similar to the page mode of conventional DRAM's, burst read or write accesses on any column address are possible once the $\overline{RAS}$ cycle latches the sense amplifiers.
-The maximum $t{RAS}$ or the refresh interval time limits the number of random column accesses.
+Similar to the page mode of conventional DRAM's, burst read or write accesses on any column address are possible once the \overline{RAS} cycle latches the sense amplifiers.
+The maximum t{RAS} or the refresh interval time limits the number of random column accesses.
 A new burst access can be done even before the previous burst ends.
 The interrupt operation at every clock cycle is supported.
 When the previous burst is interrupted, the remaining addresses are overridden by the new address with the full burst length.
 An interrupt which accompanies an operation change from a read to a write is possible by exploiting DQM to avoid bus contention.